Moldova–United States relations: History

 A trade agreement providing reciprocal most-favored-nation tariff treatment became effective in July 1992.
 An Overseas Private Investment Corporation agreement, which encourages U.S. private investment by providing direct loans and loan guarantees, was signed in June 1992.
 A bilateral investment treaty was signed in April 1993.
 A generalized system of preferences status was granted in August 1995, and some Eximbank coverage became available in November 1995.

 In November 2006, the U.S. Millennium Challenge Corporation approved Moldova's $24.7 million Threshold Country Plan to combat corruption.
-The MCC also ruled that Moldova is eligible to apply for full compact assistance and the Government of Moldova is preparing its compact proposal.
+The MCC also ruled that Moldova is eligible to apply for full compact assistance, and the Government of Moldova is preparing its compact proposal.

-The current United States Ambassador to Moldova, Kent Doyle Logsdon, presented his credentials on November 2, 2018.

-Principal U.S. Embassy Officials include: